sama305/ngame-solution/README.md

 You should be only coding within the scope of `BotPlayer` class**

 ## Background
-This is a binary search problem which means the max attempts your bot should make follow the following formula:
+This is a binary search problem which means the max attemts to guess a number can follow the following formula:
 `max_attempts = log2(n)` where `n` is number of possibilities.

 Hence, your bot should be able to "hack the game". `log2(1024) = 10`